Terms of Business – September 2022

 - Photo card driving licence or identification card

-Please arrange to bring two of the above items with you at your first meeting.
+If requested please arrange to bring two of the above items with you at your first meeting.
 We will then photocopy whatever evidence is required and return the original document to you.

 Furthermore you must now confirm to us the source of your funding for this transaction.
 Any alteration in the source of your funding must be notified to us urgently and could result in a delay before we are able to proceed with the matter.
 It is very important that there is no last-minute change in your financing.
 Please note that in conveyancing transactions it is normal for there to be a serious financial penalty for delay in completing.
 If you are unable to complete on the contractual date this could mean that you are in breach of contract.